3296Spring2020/project-01-google-dinosaur/README.md

 <strong>Zidong Wang</strong>

 Jay is a student in class 2, grade 3 in federal primary school.
 His hobby is piano and basketball.
 He really wants to be a singer when he grows up.
 But his father doesn’t think so.
 He wants Jay to be a programmer becasue he thinks that programmer is easier to find a job in the future.
 However, Jay is not interested in this field.
 His father may need an enlighten game to spark Jay's interest.
 I think that the Google Dinosaur game is a best software for them.
 It is easy and funny.
 I am sure Jay would like it.

 <strong>Junxiang Wen</strong>
+Ray is a college student who studies software engineering.
+Usually, he often use his computers for studying.
+When his computer does not have network connections, he will choose to play GOOGLE DINOSAUR.
+It's lovely and interesting to jump around in the screen.
+This game can also make him to relax his mood and reduce the pressure of work and study.
+Sometimes, he will disconnect the network to play  GOOGLE DINOSAUR.

 ## Feature List